 The risk of river flooding during the next two weeks for streams and rivers within the MARFC service area is near average.
 Snow and river ice conditions are essentially insignificant currently in terms of contributing to river flood potential.
 However a moderate rain event is currently anticipated this weekend, with the heaviest rains expected across the northern half of the region.
 While no river flooding is currently expected to develop from this event, rainfall forecasts should be monitored since some models are suggesting heavier rain of 1-2.5 inches could fall this weekend.

 According to the latest (January 2, 2020) U.S. Drought monitor (https://droughtmonitor.unl.edu), a small area of abnormally dry conditions exists across a portion of the Delmarva Peninsula.
 Visit https://www.drought.gov, https://www.cpc.ncep.noaa.gov and https://www.weather.gov/marfc/wro_north for additional drought and water supply information.
 Assuming near-normal precipitation for the next few months, no water supply shortages are anticipated anywhere within the MARFC region through April, 2020.

 Please visit the NWS MARFC homepage at https://www.weather.gov/marfc or find us on Facebook at https://www.facebook.com/nwsmarfc/?REF=aymt_homepage_panel and on Twitter@nwsmarfc.

-The next Winter/Spring Flood Outlook will be issued by this office in two weeks, on January 23, 2019.
+The next outlook will be issued in two weeks, on or about January 22-23, 2020.